Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Main characterization result

-\begin{theorem} Let $\val : C^\omega \to X$ be a valuation such that for all cardinals $\kappa$, there exists a completely well-monotonic $(\kappa,\val)$-universal graph.
+\begin{theorem} Let $\val$ be a $C$-valuation such that for all cardinals $\kappa$ there exists a $(\kappa,\val)$-universal well-monotone graph.
 Then $\val$ is positional. \end{theorem}

-Our proof is inspired by those of Emerson and Jutla~\cite{EJ91} and Klarlund~\cite{Klarlund92}, respectively for parity games and Rabin games; it relies on using progress measures to fold arbitrary strategies into positional ones.
+Our proof is inspired by those of Emerson and Jutla~\cite{EJ91} (see also the presentation by Walukiewicz~\cite{Walukiewicz96}) and Klarlund~\cite{Klarlund92}, respectively for parity games and Rabin games.
+In the conference version of this paper~\cite{Ohlmann22}, we gave a proof using progress measures; here however we refrain from introducing them and give a more direct presentation of essentially the same argument.